-Yes, below are a few points, to my own personal point of view.
+Yes, below are my own personal point of view.

 It is unreasonable to ask dispensers to take.

 1/ In 4.2 Checking prescriptions - the dispensers can only scrutinise obvious issue such as dosage of certain herbs, and will not have enough training or information in hand "to ensure there are no errors in the names of herbs, dosages or preparation instructions", unless the dispenser is the prescriber him/herself.